Taking care of business.

 There are a few basic elements you will need to create in order to put your plan in place.
 These include a will, an assignment of power of attorney, and a living will or health care proxy (otherwise known as the medical power of attorney).
 Following are five easy steps to get you started.

-- Step one: Assess your assets and make associations.
+- Assess your assets and make associations.

 The first step is an inventory of your assets.
 Take stock of investments, retirement savings, insurance policies, and real estate or business interests.
 Then ask yourself three questions: